 In this article

-In certain cases, updating the macOS Roaming Client from v1.x.x to v2.x.x may not restore the original DNS settings upon uninstall, leaving the DNSFilter IP 127.0.0.1 (loopback address) as the device’s DNS configuration.
+In certain cases, updating the macOS Roaming Client from v1.x.x to v2.x.x does not restore the original DNS settings, leaving the DNSFilter loopback address 127.0.0.1 as the device's DNS configuration.

-When upgrading to version 2.2.0+ from an affected installation, the device can lose network connectivity until the correct DNS settings are manually restored.
+When the device updates to v2.2.0+ from an affected installation, it can lose network connectivity until the correct DNS settings are restored manually.

-Note: Version 2.2.0+ uses a macOS System Extension and no longer modifies the device’s DNS settings directly, so this specific issue will not occur once updated—though devices already impacted will require manual correction.
+✍️ Version 2.2.0+ uses a macOS System Extension and no longer modifies the device's DNS settings directly, so this issue does not occur once updated.
+Devices already affected require manual correction.

 What we know